 \subsubsection{PointNet-based Feature Extraction}

 In the following, no explicit distinction is made between PointNet and PointNet++.
-Instead, we summarize both under the term PointNet-based approaches, considering that we primarily want to imply that pointwise methods for feature extraction or classification purpose are used.
+Instead, we summarize both under the term PointNet-based approaches, considering that we primarily want to imply that point-wise methods for feature extraction or classification purposes are used.

 Many state-of-the-art models use PointNet-like networks in their pipeline for feature extraction.
-An exemplary selection of seminal works include the proposals from \citet{qi_frustum_2018}, \citet{yang_ipod_2018}, \citet{zhou_voxelnet_2018} \citet{xu_pointfusion:_2018}, \citet{shi_pointrcnn_2019}, \citet{shin_roarnet_2019}, \citet{pamplona_pointnet_2019}, \citet{lang_pointpillars_2019}, \citet{wang_frustum_2019-1}, \citet{yang_3dssd_2020}, \citet{li_3d_2020}, \citet{yoo_3d-cvf_2020}, \citet{zhou_joint_2020-1}, and \citet{huang_epnet_2020}.
+An exemplary selection of seminal works include the proposals from \citet{qi_frustum_2018}, \citet{yang_ipod_2018}, \citet{zhou_voxelnet_2018} \citet{xu_pointfusion:_2018}, \citet{shi_pointrcnn_2019}, \citet{shin_roarnet_2019}, \citet{pamplona_pointnet_2019}, \citet{lang_pointpillars_2019}, \citet{wang_frustum_2019-1}, \citet{yang_3dssd_2020}, \citet{li_3d_2020}, \citet{yoo_3d-cvf_2020}, \citet{zhou_joint_2020-1} and \citet{huang_epnet_2020}.

 Very little is changed in the way PointNet is used from the models adopting it for feature extraction, indicating that it is already a well-designed and mature technique.
 Yet, \citet{yang_3dssd_2020} examine in their work that the up-sampling operation in the feature propagation layers and refinement modules consume about half of the inference time of existing PointNet approaches.
 Therefore, they abandon both processes to drastically reduce inference time.
 However, predicting only on the surviving representative points on the last set abstraction layer leads to huge performance drops.
-Therefore, they propose a novel sampling strategy based on feature distance and fuse this criterion with the common euclidean distance sampling for meaningful features.
+Therefore, they propose a novel sampling strategy based on feature distance and merge this criterion with the common Euclidean distance sampling for meaningful features.